Memory Bounds for Concurrent Bounded Queues: Introduction

-In this paper, we address the question of \emph{memory-optimality}: what is the minimal memory overhead a concurrent queue must incur?
-To answer this question, we need a way to define the memory overhead formally.
-We restrict our attention to a \emph{bounded} FIFO queue, parameterized by a fixed \emph{capacity}: the maximal number of elements that can be in it at the same time.
-Bounded queues, widely used, e.g., in the Linux kernel, are particularly interesting in our context, as they enable an intuitive definition of the memory overhead as the tight bound on the amount of memory that needs to be allocated on top of the bounded memory needed to store the data elements.
-Bounded queues are widely used for task and resource management systems, schedulers, and other modules of high-load applications.
+In this paper, we raise the question of \emph{memory-optimality}: \textbf{what is the absolute minimum of memory overhead a concurrent data structure must incur?} We narrow our attention to \emph{bounded queues}, ubiquitous in resource management systems and task schedulers, e.g., \texttt{io\_uring} in Linux kernel~\cite{iouring}, or high-speed networking and storage libraries such as DPDK~\cite{DPDK} and SPDK~\cite{SPDK}.
+Bounded queues allow for a straightforward definition of memory overhead: the amount of memory that must be allocated on top of the fixed memory required for storing the queue elements.

-A straightforward sequential implementation of a bounded queue (Figure~\ref{fig:sequential}) maintains an \emph{array} $\texttt{a}$ of $C$ memory locations ($C$ is the \emph{capacity} of the queue) and two integers, $\texttt{enqueues}$ and $\texttt{dequeues}$, representing the total numbers of effective \texttt{enqueue} and \texttt{dequeue} operations, respectively.
-When the $\texttt{enqueues}=\texttt{dequeues}$, the queue is \emph{empty}, and when $\texttt{enqueues}- \texttt{dequeues}=C$, the queue is \emph{full}.
-The counter value ($\texttt{enqueues}$ or $\texttt{dequeues}$) modulo $C$ is the index of the cell for the next operation ($\textit{enquque}$ or $\textit{dequeue}$).
-The algorithm uses exactly $C$ memory cells for \emph{data}, where each cell is used exclusively to store a single element of the queue, and two additional memory locations for the counters.
-Thus, the memory footprint of the sequential algorithm is $C + \Theta(1)$.
+A straightforward sequential bounded queue implementation maintains an array of size $C$ (the queue capacity) equipped with two counters that track the total numbers of \texttt{enqueue(..)} and \texttt{dequeue()} invocations; their values modulo $C$ point to the next working slots of the operations.
+See Figure~\ref{fig:sequential} for an illustration.
+This implementation utilizes exactly $C$ array slots to store elements and two memory locations for the counters, producing the $\Theta(1)$ memory overhead.

-Can one think of a \emph{concurrent} bounded queue implementation with the same memory footprint?
-Of course, a trivial algorithm based on a single global lock incurs constant overhead, but it would be extremely inefficient in highly concurrent scenarios.
-It is more appealing in practice to consider \emph{non-blocking} implementations.
-Classical non-blocking queue implementations (starting from the celebrated Michel-Scott queue~\citep{MS96}) maintain a linked list, where each list node stores a queue element and a reference to the next node, employing $\Omega(C)$ additional memory, where $C$ is the number of queue elements.
-In more recent non-blocking solutions~\citep{gidenstam2010cache,morrison2013fast,yang2016wait}, a list node stores a fixed-size number of elements in the form of a \emph{segment}, which reduces the memory overhead.

-In the special case of a \emph{bounded} queue, a standard solution is to store the whole content of the queue in a single memory segment of size $C$, where $C$ is the queue capacity.
-Here all the memory used by the implementation beyond this segment is counted as the memory overhead.
-Can we ensure that the overhead is \emph{contention-independent}, i.e., does not depend on the number of processes $n$ that can concurrently access the queue?
-Can the overhead be \emph{constant} (independent of $n$)?